 Incinerator and Landfill Operators, requires that landfill and incinerator operators and inspectors be

 Solid Waste Incinerator and Landfill Operator (and Inspector) Certification site

 when treated, processed, stored or used.
 Biosolids are not

 Sludge - Biosolids, and

 chapter 173-308 WAC, Biosolids Management.

-- Anyone engaged in the business of transporting waste tires is required to obtain a waste tire carrier
+Anyone engaged in the business of transporting or storing waste tires is required to obtain a license from the